-Please inform our customer centre at 8001012553 or +65 67239009 (when calling from overseas) immediately if you notice unknown transactions appearing on your account.
-Customers are also encouraged to use the latest versions of internet browsers available, which may provide advanced security features such as anti-phishing and forged website identification.
-If such features are available, customers are advised to turn them on.
+- Customers are also encouraged install firewall and anti-virus and anti-spyware in their computers and to use the latest versions of internet browsers available, which may provide advanced security features such as anti-phishing and forged website identification.
+If such features are available, you are advised to turn them on.